Joshua-W-Adams/aws_infrastructure_boilerplate/services/lambda/lambda.md

 Deploy lambda functions at clound front locations.

 Note: can modify request / responses on send and recieve totaling 4 events.

+## Lambda VPC

+By default, Lambda functions always operate from an AWS-owned VPC and hence have access to any public internet address or public AWS APIs.

+Once a Lambda function is VPC-enabled, it will need a route through a NAT gateway in a public subnet to access public resources.

+## Lambda Layers

+packaged up re-useable code that can be used accross lambda functions.

+Layers can be thought of as tthe domain layer code and lambda functions as the use cases.